drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

+_10-22  8:21_ https://philipball86.substack.com/p/can-we-find-a-good-definition-of in opinionated take-down of AGI paper, linked by bsky.app/profile/melaniemitchell.bsky.social/post/3m3plzv2bsc2a notes that AI developers' aim was to mimic human cognition works against their claim that AI does more than (checks notes) mimic human cognition.
+But it also puts psychometric testing in a hard place because inferences we make about humans from test results are not justified when the testee .. might not be human.

 _10-20 15:29_ Mmmh?
 A file opened in 'cmd' shows only tofu glyphs for the Chinese/Japanese (漢字) characters and Korean 한글.
 Opened in 'powershell' it shows the 漢字 but nothing is shown for the 한글.
 2/2